ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

   -- where the argument is defined like data T = T1 | T2 | T3 T

-Another suggestion was to use curly braces around or patterns, instead of parens.
+Another suggestion was to use curly braces around Or patterns, instead of parens.
 However, this causes ambiguities in the syntax.
 Two examples: ::

     -- Not clear if curly braces are for a do block or for a binding LHS do { ... } <- ...

-    -- Not clear if curly braces are for a record pattern (where Foo is a record -- constuctor) or for an or pattern (matching the argument of Foo) case x of Foo { ... } -> ...
+    -- Not clear if curly braces are for a record pattern (where Foo is a record -- constuctor) or for an Or pattern (matching the argument of Foo) case x of Foo { ... } -> ...

-Yet another suggestion is to use the syntax ``T1 or T2`` by making ``or`` a keyword inside or patterns.
-This however leaves room for ambiguity: ``fun (T1 or T2) = 0`` could either denote an or pattern or a simple pattern matching on the binary constructor ``T1``.
-If we enforce it to denote an or pattern then this would be a breaking change.
+Yet another suggestion is to use the syntax ``T1 or T2`` by making ``or`` a keyword inside Or patterns.
+This however leaves room for ambiguity: ``fun (T1 or T2) = 0`` could either denote an Or pattern or a simple pattern matching on the binary constructor ``T1``.
+If we enforce it to denote an Or pattern then this would be a breaking change.

 Binding pattern variables
 ~~~~~~~~~~~~~~~~~~

-The `parent proposal <https://github.com/ghc-proposals/ghc-proposals/pull/43>`__ allowed or patterns to bind variables as long as they are shared by all individual patterns:
+The `parent proposal <https://github.com/ghc-proposals/ghc-proposals/pull/43>`__ allowed Or patterns to bind variables as long as they are shared by all individual patterns:

 ::